 What is the future of coin shows and conventions?
 What makes the FUN show so perennially successful, while other shows are on the verge of obsolescence?

 The rise of the internet does not necessarily spell the doom of coin shows.
 People spend time and money on their leisure-time interests.
 For example, fans follow their favorite sports teams on all levels – local, college, and professional.
 The costs of attending games and associated sports events continues to rise.
 You have to have engaged and devoted people who give their interests or hobby, and to some extent investments, a priority in their lives.
 They also have to have enough money to support their interests.
 The highly successful Florida United Numismatists show offers opportunities to buy and sell collectibles in a friendly and inviting environment plus education and exposure to new collecting opportunities.
 The FUN show is also located in a desirable climate and has a large supportive base of collectors within driving distance.
+If you with to experience a actual gambling vibe you could play live dealer roulette online.
+This means you will play with a human dealer and other gamblers through camera.
+Discover the top live roulette casinos at exycasinos.ca article, those sites are tested and licensed.
 Also, it helps to be near an international airport to make travel easy from distant states and countries.

 How would a cashless world affect coin and banknote collecting?